sedbangi/lending-protocol-v2/README.md

 | V1          | Vyper 0.3.7 - 0.3.10  | https://github.com/Zharta/protocol-v1         |
 | V2          | Vyper 0.3.10          | https://github.com/Zharta/lending-protocol-v2 |

-There are two major components in the protocol:
-* the `P2PLendingNfts` contract support NFTs backed peer to peer lending
+The single major component in the protocol is the `P2PLendingNfts` contract, which support NFTs backed peer to peer lending
-* the `P2PLendingControl` contract contains cross contract configurations

 The lending of an NFT in the context of this protocol means that:
 1. A lender provides a loan offer with specific terms